Toward a Physical Theory of Intelligence: Mathematical Framework for Assessing Intelligence

 \subsubsection{Irreversibility and Conserved-Quantity Cost}

+Within the quotient-based framework of \S\ref{sec:PathMeasures}, irreversible information loss corresponds to a many-to-one mapping between dynamically induced equivalence classes defined by statistically indistinguishable macroscopic trajectories under a chosen multiplexed coarse-graining.
+Such a collapse of equivalence classes necessarily entails the destruction of physically realizable distinctions and therefore requires entropy export to degrees of freedom not retained by the system.
+This establishes a general connection between irreversibility and entropy production that is independent of any particular encoding scheme.

-Irreversibility arises when distinct encodings evolve into physically indistinguishable states, reducing the number of accessible encodings and forcing entropy to be exported into the environment through one or more conserved channels.
-In the bit-flip example of Appendix~\ref{app:bit-flip}, the encoding map \( f : L \times C \to \mathcal{P}(P) \) becomes non-invertible whenever the control protocol \(C_t\) deforms the metastable basins so that previously separated basins merge.
-During this interval the physical state no longer records which encoding the system originated from, and restoring this encoding requires exporting entropy associated with a conserved quantity \cite{landauer1961irreversibility, parrondo2015thermodynamics}.
+The Conservation-Congruent Encoding (CCE) conditions introduced in \S\ref{sec:EncodingPhysicalState} identify a broad class of systems for which this entropy cost can be made explicit.
+Under CCE, abstract equivalence classes admit metastable physical realizations, and irreversible information loss occurs when control protocols deform the metastable basin structure so that previously distinct basins merge.
+During such operations, the physical state no longer encodes which equivalence class the system originated from, and restoring this information necessarily requires exporting entropy via the specific conserved quantities governing the dissipative flow to the environment \cite{landauer1961irreversibility,parrondo2015thermodynamics}.

-Encoding-level reversibility concerns whether the mapping from input to output encodings is bijective.
-By contrast, physical or energetic reversibility concerns whether the underlying physical evolution preserves all conserved quantities and produces no net entropy.
-Under the Conservation-Congruent Encoding (CCE) assumptions, encoding reversibility and conserved-quantity reversibility coincide \cite{bennett1973logical, bennett1982thermodynamics}; the reversible evolution of encoded information must track a reversible evolution of the relevant conserved measure.
+Encoding-level reversibility concerns whether the induced mapping between equivalence classes remains bijective at the operational level of description.
+Conserved-quantity reversibility, by contrast, concerns whether the underlying physical evolution preserves the relevant conserved measures and produces no net entropy.
+Under the CCE assumptions, these notions coincide: reversible manipulation of encoded information must correspond to reversible evolution with respect to the conserved quantities of the environmental baths coupled to the operational channels \cite{bennett1973logical,bennett1982thermodynamics}.

-When a set of encodings \(\{\ell_i\}_{i=1}^{m}\) is merged into a single physically indistinguishable state, the minimal entropy export is determined by the Shannon entropy of the erased distribution:
+Consider an irreversible operation in which a set of equivalence classes $\{\ell_i\}_{i=1}^{m}$ is merged into a single physically indistinguishable state.
+Under the CCE assumptions, the minimal entropy export required to perform this operation is bounded below by the Shannon entropy of the erased distribution,

-where \(p_i\) is the prior probability of encoding \(\ell_i\), and \(\alpha\) denotes the fluctuation scale associated with the relevant conserved quantity (e.g., \(k_B\) for thermal channels, \(\hbar\) for angular-momentum channels, or more generally the scale that appears in the microscopic entropy measure of the reservoir).
-For equiprobable inputs this simplifies to
+where $p_i$ denotes the prior probability of class $\ell_i$, and $\alpha$ is the characteristic entropy scale associated with the conserved quantity (e.g., $k_B$ for thermal channels or $\hbar$ for angular momentum).
+For equiprobable inputs this bound reduces to $S_{\min}^{\mathrm{CCE}} = \alpha \ln m$, recovering Landauer-type limits as a special case \cite{landauer1961irreversibility,bennett1982thermodynamics}.